 This information explains how to care for a suspected or actual extravasation.

-Extravasation (ex-tra-va-say-shun) is when a medication leaks from a vein into the tissue around it.
+An extravasation (ex-tra-va-say-shun) is when a medication leaks from your vein into the tissue around it.
 This can cause skin irritation, blisters, and open wounds.
 It can happen anywhere an intravenous line (IV) is put into your skin.

 - Raise the affected area on a pillow as often as you can for the next 24 to 48 hours.
 This will help decrease the swelling and improve the blood supply to the area.

 - Shower with a mild soap and gently dry the site.
-Do not soak it in anything.
+Don’t soak the site in anything.

-- Cover the area before you go outside to protect it from sunlight.
+- Cover the site before you go outside to protect it from sunlight.
+Sunlight can increase irritation.

 Call Your Doctor or Nurse if You Have:

-- Numbness, tingling, or change in sensation in the hand or arm
+- Numbness, tingling, or change in sensation in the area near your site

-- Skin feeling warm or hot to the touch
+- Skin that feels warm or hot when you touch it

 - A temperature of 100.4° F (38° C) or higher